-- Talk to the mentoring coach: Our mentoring coach will contact you again when we have found a potential mentee match for you for your confirmation.
+- Talk to the mentoring coach: Our mentoring coach will contact you again when we have found a potential mentee match for you.

 - Meet your mentee: If you agree with the match we suggest, we’ll invite you to take part in an induction and orientation session to get started in the program.